From scaled European model to U.S. category leadership

 Before entering the U.S., Dolead was already a scaled company in France.

-It had built an automated search-based acquisition engine for large B2C advertisers — telecom, utilities, insurance — delivering leads at guaranteed price and volume.
-The model was industrialized, predictable, and proven.
+It had built an automated search-based acquisition engine for large B2C advertisers in sectors such as telecom, utilities, and insurance, delivering leads at guaranteed price and volume.
+The model was industrialised, predictable, and proven.

 It was whether the U.S. market would understand it.

-Dolead decided to expand into one of the most crowded B2B markets in the world.
+Dolead chose to expand into one of the most crowded B2B markets in the world.
 The timeline was aggressive: the CEO planned to relocate to the U.S. within three months and twenty days.

-In that market, agencies, tools, and platforms all compete — and all sound the same.
-Being misclassified as “just another lead-gen vendor” would stall conversations before they began.
+In that market, agencies, tools, and platforms all compete — and often sound the same.
+If Dolead were seen as just another lead-generation vendor, conversations would stall before they began.

-A lead VC recognized the risk and brought Tyos in.
+A lead VC recognised the risk and brought Tyos in.

 The problem: misclassification

-A rapid Tyos diagnostic surfaced the issue clearly.
+A rapid Tyos diagnostic made the issue clear.

-Positioned as an agency, it would be commoditized.
+Positioned as an agency, it would be commoditised.

 Positioned as SaaS, it would be misunderstood.

-Positioned as a performance network, it would blend into the noise.
+Positioned as a performance network, it would disappear into the noise.

 It was a category problem.